 Traveling from Kotor to Dubrovnik By Bus

-Traveling from Kotor to Dubrovnik by bus is essentially the same to traveling the opposite route–as I mentioned above, the buses that service the Dubrovnik to Kotor route travel back and forth between the two cities, turning around to repeat the process when they reach their destination.
+Traveling from Kotor to Dubrovnik by bus is essentially the same as traveling the opposite route–as I mentioned above, the buses that service the Dubrovnik to Kotor route travel back and forth between the two cities, turning around to repeat the process when they reach their destination.

 Online tools suggest that 6 routes run daily from Kotor to Dubrovnik, a few hours apart, with the first bus leaving a little after 7:00 AM and the final bus leaving around 6:00 PM.

-There are also some hostels in Kotor which run their own shuttles.
+There are also some hostels in Kotor which run their shuttles.
 You can check this website for more information on the schedules.

 Like with traveling from Dubrovnik to Kotor, take the under-2-hour suggested travel time with a hefty grain of salt.
-Our route took 3 hours during low season.
+Our route took 3 hours during the low season.

 Author Bio: Kate Storm is the primary writer and adventure planner behind Our Escape Clause.
 She’s also the duo’s main list maker, dream chaser, budgeter, and the one who puts pen to paper to make their crazy shenanigans a reality.
 We love when Kate comes to Sofia to visit and binge-watch reality tv, work at our favorite local coffee shop, and hang out with us at the Sofia Opera.
 She also gives good puppy hugs (at least my dog thinks so).